wp-plugins/ads-campaigns/readme.txt

 3. Enter Ad name, text and image
 4. View analytics

 Create and monitor Google Adwords and Facebook Ads from your wordpress site!

-This plugin also comes with an Ad Buddy system that lets you automatically optimize all your Google Adwords campaigns and Facebook Ad campaigns, for better results.
+This plugin also comes with an **Ad Buddy** system that lets you **Automatically Optimize** all your Google Adwords campaigns and Facebook Ad campaigns, for better results.

 **Why use Wishpond’s Ads Campaigns plugin?**